Langley Horse Properties & Equestrian Farms for Sale | MLS Listings | Jared Gibbons

 Township of Langley vs City of Langley — what's the difference?

 Almost all equestrian and farm properties are in the Township of Langley — a completely separate municipality from the City of Langley.
-The Township encompasses all rural areas: Campbell Valley, Salmon River, Aldergrove, Fort Langley, the Otter District.
-Always filter MLS searches specifically for Township of Langley.
+The Township encompasses all rural areas including Campbell Valley, Salmon River, Aldergrove, Fort Langley, and the Otter District.

 Reciprocity Logo The data relating to real estate on this website comes in part from the MLS® Reciprocity program of either the Greater Vancouver REALTORS® (GVR), the Fraser Valley Real Estate Board (FVREB) or the Chilliwack and District Real Estate Board (CADREB).
 Real estate listings held by participating real estate firms are marked with the MLS® logo and detailed information about the listing includes the name of the listing agent.
 This representation is based in whole or part on data generated by either the GVR, the FVREB or the CADREB which assumes no responsibility for its accuracy.
 The materials contained on this page may not be reproduced without the express written consent of either the GVR, the FVREB or the CADREB.